gimlet-io/gimlet-website/src/docs/install-gimletd-and-enable-release-automation.md

   -o artifact.json
 ```

-Later in the verification you will deploy this artifact.
-This is a dummy application that you will have to clean up at the and, but it is perfect to verify GimletD's behavior in an isolated setup.
+Later in the verification process, you will deploy this artifact.
+This is a dummy application that you will have to clean up at the end of the process,
+but it is perfect to verify GimletD's behavior in an isolated setup.

 - Take the API key that you created earlier and set up Gimlet CLI